 01File a Florida Declaration of Domicile

-A Florida "Declaration of Domicile" is a document which allows you to declare that you are a bona fide resident of Florida because you reside in and maintain a place of residence in Florida and you intend to maintain it as your permanent home.
+A Florida "Declaration of Domicile" is a document which allows you to declare that you are a bona fide resident of Florida because you reside in and maintain a place of residence there.
+You intend to maintain the residence as your permanent home.

 The penalty for perjury for falsely signing a Florida Declaration of Domicile is five years in state prison and a $5,000 fine.